InstaMarch/ballot-knowledge-network/docs/index.md

 sufficiently informed decisionmakers?
 We are solving these problems.
 Here is where the work gets done.

-In these documents we are organising information that can help a citizens make an informed decision in an election.
+Here we are building a curriculum that can help a citizens make an informed decision in an election.

-What are we working to include?
+#### What are we working to include?

 * Every candidate on the ballot
 * Each candidate's position on every each issue that is of relevance to the